 - ½ tsp fines herbes

 - ½ tsp salt

-- Sprinkle bacon, cheese and onion and herbs into pastry shell.
+- Layer the bacon, onions, and cheese into the pastry shell.

-- In a medium bowl, whisk together eggs, cream, milk, flour, salt, cayenne pepper.
-Pour mixture into pastry shell.
+- In a medium bowl, whisk together the eggs, cream, salt, fines herbs and cayenne pepper.
+Pour the mixture into pastry shell.